Asterinales » Asterinales genera incertae sedis » Hazslinszkya

 Description: see Körber (1865); Redinger (1938); Wirth et al. (2013); Ertz and Diederich (2015).

-Fig. 1.
-Hazslinszkya gibberulosa (Switzerland, BR, syntype of Melaspilea deformis, re-drawn from Fig. 5 g, h in Ertz and Diederich 2015) a Hamathecium and asci. b Ascospores.
-Scale bars: a, b = 10 μm.
+Fig. 1 Hazslinszkya gibberulosa (Switzerland, BR, syntype of Melaspilea deformis, re-drawn from Fig. 4e, 5 g, h in Ertz and Diederich 2015). a, b Apothecia. c Longitudinal section through apothecia. d Hamathecium and asci. e Ascospores.
+Scale bars: a, b = 100 μm, c = 50 μm, d, e = 10 μm.

-Hazslinszkya comprises only one species known on bark of trees such as Carpinus, Fagus, Fraxinus) in forests and is not lichenized (Ertz and Diederich 2015).
-Hazslinszkya has been reported from Austria, the Czech Republic, Croatia, France, Germany, Hungary, Italy, Romania, Slovakia, Slovenia and Switzerland (Ertz and Diederich 2015).
-The diversity of Hazslinszkya is not well-studied and further research is needed on this genus.
+Hazslinszkya comprises only one species known on bark of trees such as Carpinus, Fagus, Fraxinus in forests and is not lichenized (Ertz and Diederich 2015).
+Hazslinszkya has been reported from Europe (Austria, Czech Republic, Croatia, France, Germany, Hungary, Italy, Romania, Slovakia, Slovenia, Switzerland) (Ertz and Diederich 2015).

 About Dothideomycetes